DellieKate/ISK1001_Assessment3/feedback_log.md

 - This focuses on professional responsibility.
 Feedback in this category addresses whether the project has adequately identified and considered the potential risks, ethical implications, and security vulnerabilities associated with its design and data handling.

 ----
-## **3. Log of received feedback**
+## **3. Log of Received Feedback**

+### Entry #1 of Given Feedback: Internal Security Audit & Documentation Review [04/09/2025]
+Contributers and reviewers: Dylan Esteban, Kate Mendoza, George Vasiliadis

+#### Findings:
+As this application handles sensitive patient data, we conducted an internal audit of the application's codebase to identify potential security vulnerabilities and ethical concerns.
+In doing so, we have identified several key ethical and security considerations based principally on the Australian Privacy Principles (APPs):

+1. Data Security: The current version exports patient data to an unencrypted CSV file, posing a risk if the file is accessed by unauthorised users (violates APP 11).
+2. Access Control: The application lacks a login system, meaning there is no way to verify if a user is an authorised doctor or receptionist.
+3. Data Integrity: There is currently no feature to edit or correct a patient's details, which could lead to incorrect medical recommendations if a mistake is made during data entry (violates APP 10).
+4. Lack of Consent Mechanism (APP 3, APP 5): There is currently no process for confirming patient consent prior to data entry.
+A prompt for user verification and consent is recommended.

+To view view our analysis of these considerations with respect to industry standard legal and ethical frameworks, as well as our remediation strategies and action items, please refer to the [ETHICS_SECURITY.md](ETHICS_SECURITY.md).

-### Entry #1: Feedback Received – Lack of Consent Mechanism
+### Entry #2: Feedback Received – Lack of Consent Mechanism

 - **The specific documentation checked:**
-`reception.py` (patient data entry workflow) and overall application data collection process.
+`README.md`, `INSTALLATION.md`, `reception.py` (patient data entry workflow) and overall application data collection process.

 - **When it was checked:**
 2025-08-06

 - **Who checked it:**
 Ahmed Karakaci (external reviewer)

 - **Any feedback provided:**
-"There’s no step in the app to confirm that the patient has given consent before their personal and health information is entered.
-This could be a legal and ethical issue under privacy laws.
-A small fix would be to add a prompt to confirm consent before saving the record.
-I am not familiar with Australian privacy laws, so cannot make recommendations but they should be easy to find.
-Cross reference them with laws and frameworks that deal with the collection of senstitive personal data, of which, medical records and biographical details will among them."
+"There is currently no step in the application to confirm that a patient has provided informed consent before their personal and health information is entered into the system.
+This presents a potential legal and ethical risk under privacy and health data protection laws.
+A straightforward improvement would be to add a mandatory prompt in the data entry workflow requiring the user (e.g., receptionist) to confirm that the patient has been informed about how their data will be collected, stored, and used, and that they have agreed to this.
+The record should not be saved unless consent is confirmed.
+While I am not familiar with the specific details of Australian privacy legislation, relevant requirements should be easy to locate.
+These frameworks set out obligations for obtaining consent, providing privacy notices, and ensuring transparency in the handling of sensitive health data and are designed to help companies and IT professionals build and develop safe, secure, and responsible software"

 - **Any actions to do based on the feedback provided:**
 1. Create a **consent confirmation prompt** in the `add_patient` function of `reception.py` that requires the user to confirm the patient has been informed and has agreed to data collection.